Streamlet/MSPYForever/Include/xl/Windows/Readme.txt

 Directory
-	Linux
+	Windows

 namespace:
-	xl::Linux
+	xl::Windows

 Instruction:
-	Dependent on C++ compile, files from Common, and Linux header files.
+	Dependent on C++ compile, files from Common, and Windows header files.
 	The using of CRT header files or STL header files is forbidden.
 	Direct input and output of predefined information is forbiddin.